rmcclosk/thesis/reading/notes.md

 * Develop a network-based score (TNS) to determine an individual's transmission risk.
-* This paper is a circlejerk.
-High network degree leads to high network degree in the future, says nothing about actual transmission.
 * Specifically targeting ART to high-risk people isn't any better than targeting people at random.
 * They don't say whether TNS was correlated with risk factors.
 I'm guessing